 There are three links called “Related”, at the end of WordPress blogs, made by WordPress.
 In my blog posts, there are also links above that, called Related articles.

 These are made by Zemanta.
 To get Zemanta on your blog, go to Zemanta.com.
-And then there download Zemanta for your browser (for Firefox if you use Firefox, etc).
+And then there download Zemanta for your browser (by now. it does not work for Firefox any more.
+It does work for Chrome).
 Then, next time you make a new blog post, or want to edit an old one, go to the Visual mode of your blog; so, not Text mode.

 - My WordPress anniversary, Joan Jett and Occupy (dearkitty1.wordpress.com)